lsst-camera-visualization/lsst-vis/README.md

 # frontend

-This is for git frontend stuff
+This directory is for the frontend of LSST hardware diagnostic visualisation.

+- [x] display with firefly
+- [ ] add vi like command
+- [ ] communicating between front and back